iamraviprakash/quickgram-web/README.md

 ### 👋 Introduction
 Get started quickly on our platform to chat with anyone.
 Its created with an aim to provide
-* Short term usage and private communication.
+* Short term usage and anonymous communication.
 Simple use, delete and forget safely.
 * Keeps your chats clean on your favourite messaging platform
 * Dont aim to be another common messaging platform

 ### 🚀 Features
 This section will mention different features present this project.
-* Creat room to chat privately
+* Creat room to chat anonymously
 * Invite people to be the part of your room
-* Safely delete the room if no longer needed
+* Delete the room if no longer needed
-* And with many more features like other messaging platform
+* And with many more features like other commonly used messaging platform

 ### 👨‍💻 Tech stack
 Here's a brief high-level overview of the tech stack the app uses: